-Discusses common skin rashes that affect those 11 and younger.
+Briefly discusses common skin rashes that affect those 11 and younger.
 Covers chickenpox, diaper rash, prickly heat, and contact dermatitis.
-Offers home treatment tips for fever and itching.
-Includes interactive tool to help you decide when to call a doctor.
+Offers interactive tool to help decide when to seek care.
+Also offers home treatment tips.

 Rash, Age 12 and Older

-Lists common causes of skin rashes in those 12 and older.
-Covers allergies, chronic skin problems like eczema, or contact with poisonous plants like poison oak.
-Covers home treatment.
-Includes interactive tool to help you decide when to call a doctor.
+Briefly discusses common causes of skin rashes in those 12 and older.
+Covers allergies, chronic skin problems like eczema, and contact with poisonous plants like poison oak.
+Offers interactive tool to help decide when to seek care.
+Also offers home treatment tips.

 Medicines That May Cause a Rash